 MCS is core funded by the Economic and Social Research Council and a consortium of government departments.

 We have completed seven MCS sweeps to date.
-The most recent sweep was when cohort members were 17 years old.
+The Age 23 sweep is now underway.
 Click on a sweep below to learn more about the information collected.

 In addition to the main MCS sweeps there have been a number of sub studies.
 You can find out more about these on the following pages: